RoverRobotics/roverpro-firmware/README.md

 Program the firmware

 ## Compiling from Source
-If you have made a custom modification to the firware and want to compile is from source, follow these instructions
+If you have made a custom modification to the firmware and want to compile it from source, follow these instructions

 Use MPLab (not MPLabX) to compile firmware into a .hex file